Portugal national rugby league team: 2010s

 In 2012, Portugal played in the Cabramatta International Nines tournament.
 In 2013, Portugal played another International friendly against Japan in Sydney.
 Portugal won the match in a tight 26-20 result, also withstanding a late Japanese attacking effort on the hooter.

+2026

+Portugal Rugby League officially established and created its entity in Lisboa, as per IRL rules, co-founded by Emmanuel De Jesus, Cristina Capodici, Elizabeth De Jesus, Christina Sanchez De Beggs.

+The team played against French Police, in Lisbon, ending 52-22 in favour of the French.
+The fielded team was Captained by Luis Rowe, and the try scorers were Jaryd De Jager, Phillip Daniel Castro (2), and Duarte Mendes.